-Halar® ECTFE is a melt-processable fluoropolymer that can be processed in the same way that conventional thermoplastics are processed.
-However, some peculiarities have to be taken into account.
+Halar® ECTFE is a melt-processable fluoropolymer that can be processed in the same way as conventional thermoplastics.
+However, some particulars have to be taken into account.
 Basic processing recommendations are described below.

-As a general reference about safety when processing Halar® ECTFE resins, please consult the "Guide to the Safe Handling of Fluoropolymer Resins" published by PlasticsEurope (Brussels, Belgium) or by the Society of the Plastics Industry (Washington, DC).
+As a general reference about safety when processing Halar® ECTFE polymers, please consult the "Guide to the Safe Handling of Fluoropolymers" published by PlasticsEurope (Brussels, Belgium) or by the Society of the Plastics Industry (Washington, DC).